-Commonwealth Honors College encourages students to develop broad perspectives and engage in deep analysis through its four-year curriculum which begins with General Studies (GS) and concludes with Advanced Scholarship (AS).
-Select the appropriate link below to view the curriculum requirements or to compare the CHC sub plans.
+Commonwealth Honors College encourages students to develop broad perspectives and engage in deep analysis through its four-year curriculum.

 The first portion of the honors curriculum focuses on honors breadth of study through which Commonwealth Honors College students build the skills and knowledge to grapple with both the timeless issues of humanity and the current dilemmas facing our culture.
 An added benefit of these honors courses is that they encourage interaction among talented students with a wide variety of disciplinary interests.

-Honors students take a variety of honors general studies courses, including College Writing 112H; Honors 201: Ideas that Change the World; and Honors 391A: Topics (1-credit seminars taught by the University's research faculty).
+Honors students take a variety of honors general studies courses, including College Writing 112H; Honors 201H: Ideas that Change the World; and Honors 391AH: Topics (1-credit seminars taught by the University's research faculty).

-Departmental Honors (DH) tracks are available in most majors.
-They are recommended for students who wish to undertake advanced research within their major, especially those who intend to pursue graduate study in the discipline of their major.
-Criteria for admission to and requirements for completion of Departmental Honors vary by department.
+The Departmental Honors (DH) sub plan is available in most majors.
+DH is recommended for students who wish to undertake advanced research within their major, especially those who intend to pursue graduate study in the discipline of their major.
+Criteria for admission to and requirements for completion of DH varies by department.

-See our web section on Departmental Honors for details on specific DH tracks.
+See our web section on Departmental Honors for specific requirements by major.

-Multidisciplinary Honors (MH) is an Advanced Scholarship track within Commonwealth Honors College that allows highly motivated honors students the opportunity to design honors programs of study outside of their major or between their major and other disciplines.
+The Multidisciplinary Honors (MH) sub plan allows highly motivated honors students the opportunity to design honors programs of study outside their major or between their major and other disciplines.

 Learn how to earn Multidisciplinary Honors.